graviton-browser/graviton-browser/website/source/browser-update.rst

 can monitor this directory to see if a new version has become available whilst running and notify the user with an unobtrusive hint in the user interface, as Chrome does it.

-If the user is not an admin user, the bootstrap may search in the users home directory to locate newer versions to run as well as the original install location.
+It is assumed the user is either an admin user (on macOS) or that the app was installed to the user's home directory.
+On Windows the installer we provide does not offer any customisation options, thus, it will always be in the user's home directory (under the hidden AppData folder).

+The ``javapackager`` tool is used to assemble the final download.

 Update tracking and batched updates
 -----------------------------------